-I’ll admit we’ve bashed ski shops now and then here.
-But with good reason, as I hear seemingly endless stories of botched shop work.
+This thread should be about the shops that all of you, our esteemed WildSnow readers, have EXPERIENCED to be good.
+I’ll admit we’ve bashed ski shops now and then here, but with good reason, as I hear seemingly endless stories of botched shop work and poor customer service.
 Nonetheless, GOOD SKI SHOPS EXIST and here is the place to list them.

-(For the record, this post first published August 2010)
+(For the record, this post first published August 2010.)